BlakeFreer/cas748/README.md

 g++ main.cpp -L build -l caslib -I inc
 ```

+## Dependencies

+These libraries must be installed on your system.

+- Eigen3
+- FFTW3

 ### Testing

 First clone the repo with submodules to install GoogleTest.